zambranoasto/PPAV11_2026/DATA_README.md

 # Introduction
-This file describes how the proteomic and clinical datasets were acquired, processed, and organized for the bioinformatic analyses presented in the paper "Reproducibility-driven discovery and systematic benchmarking reveals a robust cerebrospinal fluid proteomic signature in Alzheimer’s disease".
+This file describes how the proteomic and clinical datasets were acquired, processed, and organized for the bioinformatic analyses performed in the paper "Reproducibility-driven discovery and systematic benchmarking reveal a robust cerebrospinal fluid proteomic signature in Alzheimer’s disease".

 # Boxplot analysis
 The following datasets are used as input for the script boxplots.R.

 ### Analysis on ADNI database
+- **Original files:**
-- **Original file:** "CruchagaLab_CSF_SOMAscan7k_Protein_matrix_postQC_20230620-2.csv" obtained from ADNI (https://adni.loni.usc.edu).
+  1. Proteomics: "CruchagaLab_CSF_SOMAscan7k_Protein_matrix_postQC_20230620-2.csv" obtained from ADNI (https://adni.loni.usc.edu).
+  2. Clinical and demographic data: "ADNIMERGE_21Apr2025.csv" obtained from ADNI (https://adni.loni.usc.edu).
+  3. Analyte names: "ADNI_Cruchaga_lab_CSF_SOMAscan7k_analyte_information_20_06_2023.csv" obtained from ADNI (https://adni.loni.usc.edu).
-- **Processing:** Protein abundance log₂ transformation, inclusion of protein names, subject diagnosis, and sex information.
+- **Processing:** Protein abundance log₂ transformation and inclusion of protein names, subject diagnosis, and sex information.
 - **Stratification:** Different stratifications were used for boxplot analysis.
 Based on biological diagnosis (1) A-T- vs A+T+ (based on Aβ/pTau ratio; n = 703), and clinical (established by ADNI based on clinical assessment) diagnosis (2) A-T- CU vs A+T+ MCI (n = 350), (3) A-T- CU vs A+T+ dementia (n = 265).
 - **Input CSVs include:** RID, diagnosis (0 = control, 1 = group of interest), and protein log₂ abundance values per subject.